-Pro Tips: Getting the correct resources for the 3D printer and 3D Scanner will take some technology development above and beyond what your industrious villagers provide to you.
+Pro Tips: Getting the correct resources for the 3D printer and 3D Scanner will take some technology development.
 You will likely need to create a Machining Mill, an Extruder and an Injection Molder to be able to craft the necessary components for the 3D printer.
-During Technology Level 2, your villagers will provide access to many of the relevant raw materials into the Community Chest, which is one of the Community Buildings.
+During Technology Level 2, you will be provided to many of the relevant raw materials.
 While it is technically possible to construct a 3D Printer and 3D Scanner during the First Age (Dirt - Technology Level 1), the grind to achieve all of the relevant raw materials will likely waste too much of your valuable time during the competition.
 It is HIGHLY recommended to "Tech Up" to Technology Level 2, before attempting to build the 3D Printer and 3D Scanner.

 Polycraft World 3D Printer Mechanics

 A 3D printer can print arbitrary sized structures.
 As of Round 1 of the 2021 BEST 3D Printing Challenge (Oct.
 2021), the largest Blueprint that is scannable is 12 x 12 x 12 Polycraft World blocks.
 However if you "happen to find" a larger Blueprint in the world, it should still print, as long as your Print Area is clear.
 There are several blocks that can be printed over: